Parameter estimation for rough differential equations: Examples

 Clearly, for $h=\frac{1}{2}$ we get independent intervals and Brownian motion.
 For $h>\frac{1}{2}$ the intervals are positively correlated and ``smoother'' than Brownian motion while for $h<\frac{1}{2}$ they are negatively correlated and they get more and more ``rough'' as $h$ gets smaller.
 In particular, the paths of fractional Brownian motion possess finite $p$-variation for every $p>\frac{1}{h}$.

-Defining integration with respect to fractional Brownian motion is necessary in order for (\ref{fBM example}) to make sense.
-This is non-trivial and it is a very active area of research.
-One of the most successful approach is given by rough paths - but it is limited to $h>\frac{1}{4}$ (see \cite{Terry book} or \cite{Unterberger} for a more recent approach), i.e. to paths of finite $p$-variation for $p<4$.
+Defining integration with respect to fractional Brownian motion is necessary in order for (\ref{fBMexample}) to make sense.
+This is nontrivial and it is a very active area of research.
+One of the most successful approach is given by rough paths---but it is limited to $h>\frac{1}{4}$ (see \cite{Terrybook} or \cite{Unterberger} for a more recent approach), that is, to paths of finite $p$-variation for $p<4$.

-Having defined (\ref{fBM example}) as a differential equation driven by the rough path $(t,B^h_t)$, we can proceed to estimate the parameters $a$ and $b$.
+Having defined (\ref{fBMexample}) as a differential equation driven by the rough path~$(t,\allowbreak B^h_t)$, we can proceed to estimate the parameters $a$ and $b$.
 As in the diffusion case, we first construct an approximation to the theoretical moments, using Picard iterations.
 One difference is that up to this moment, an analytic expression for the expected signature is not known.
-Instead, we get a numerical approximation by simulating many paths of fractional Brownian motion, computing their iterated integral and then averaging.
+Instead, we get a~numerical approximation by simulating many paths of fractional Brownian motion, computing their iterated integral and then averaging.

 We need to set some parameters: we choose $T=\frac{1}{4}$ as before and $h=\frac{11}{24}$.
-The Hurst parameter $h$ is chosen so that the paths are more rough than Brownian motion but not too much -- we will see later that the smaller the $h$, the smaller the discretization step needs to be in order for the simulation of the paths to be good.
-We use $1000$ paths of fractional Brownian motion with Hurst parameter $h=\frac{11}{24}$ -- these are exact simulations with discretization step $10^{-3}$ -- to compute the iterated integrals appearing in the Picard iteration and then average to approximate their expectations.
+We use $1\mbox{,}000$ paths of fractional Brownian motion with Hurst parameter $h=\frac{11}{24}$---these are exact simulations with discretization step $10^{-3}$---to compute the iterated integrals appearing in the Picard iteration and then average to approximate their expectations.
 We get the following formulas for the theoretical approximation of the first two moments of the response $Y$:

-We create the data by numerically simulating $2000$ paths of the solution of (\ref{fBM example}) for $h=\frac{11}{24}$, $a = 1$ and $b=2$ and descretization step $\delta = 10^{-3}$.
-We use a method proposed by Davie that is the equivalent of Milstein's method for differential equations driven by fractional Brownian motion (see \cite{Deya-N-Tindel} and references within).
-The error is of order $\delta^{3h-1}$, which for our choices of discretization step $\delta$ and Hurst parameter $h$ is $0.075$.
+We create the data by numerically simulating $2\mbox{,}000$ paths of the solution of (\ref{fBMexample}) for $h=\frac{11}{24}$, $a = 1$ and $b=2$ and discretization step $\delta= 10^{-3}$.
+We use a method proposed by Davie that is the equivalent of Milstein's method for differential equations driven by fractional Brownian motion (see \cite {Deya-N-Tindel} and references within).
+The error is of order $\delta ^{3h-1}$, which for our choices of discretization step $\delta$ and Hurst parameter $h$ is $0.075$.

 Finally, we match the theoretical moments that are polynomials of $(a,b)$ with the empirical moments and solve the system.
 As in the diffusion case, we get two solutions corresponding to $b$ positive or negative.
 Since fractional Brownian motion is mean zero Gaussian process, we cannot expect to identify the sign of $b$.